osandell/default-browser-launcher/README.md

     brew install defaultbrowser
     ```

-3. **Run `DefaultBrowserLauncher.app`**: Running it once makes Mac OS aware of it.
-Then, set it as the default browser with:
+3. **Run `DefaultBrowserLauncher.app`**: Run it once makes Mac OS aware of it.

+4. **Set it as the default browser**:

     ```
     defaultbrowser DefaultBrowserLauncher
     ```

-4. **Modify `redirections.json`**: Adjust this file to specify the list of URLs to redirect to which browser.
+5. **Modify `redirections.json`**: Adjust this file to specify the list of URLs to redirect to which browser.

-5. **Install the Chrome extension**: This extension should be installed in instances of Chrome where you want to redirect certain links.
+6. **Install the Chrome extension**: This extension should be installed in instances of Chrome where you want to redirect certain links.
 To install the extension, open the Chrome extension manager and select 'Load unpacked'.

-6. **Install and run PM2 for the server**: To keep the server running on reboot, install PM2.
+7. **Install and run PM2 for the server**: To keep the server running on reboot, install PM2.
 Then, start the server with `pm2 ./server/server.js` and save it for auto-start on reboot with `pm2 save`.